-Not every door threshold is adjustable, but for those that are, proper adjustment will lead to longer life, less wear, a weather tight seal and most importantly a door that opens and closes easily.
+Not every threshold is adjustable, but for those that are, proper door threshold adjustment will lead to longer life, less wear, a weather tight seal and most importantly a door that opens and closes easily.

 If your door is drafty along the bottom, allows light to show underneath or admits bugs or spiders the door threshold needs adjusting or, on non adjustable thresholds, replacing.

-Before attempting any adjustment, close the door and observe if the rubber sweep on the bottom of the door is barely touching the adjustable part of the threshold.
+Before attempting any adjustment, close the door and observe the rubber sweep on the bottom of the door.
+It should be barely touching the adjustable part of the threshold.
 This can be ascertained by placing a light source on the opposite side of the door and looking for light seeping under.
 Alternately a piece of paper may be placed over the threshold of the door while it’s in the open position and then closing the door over it.
-If light is visible under the door or the paper moves easily along the bottom of the door the threshold is not fitting tight enough.
+If light is visible under the door or the paper moves easily along the bottom of the door, the threshold is not fitting tight enough.
 If the paper is torn when closing the door or the door is too difficult to close the threshold may be too tight.

 - don’t make any adjustment until you are sure it is required